ajkmr7/Custom-Video-Player/README.md

 # Custom Video Player

-A custom video player with subtitle selection support for iOS as of now.
+A video player with custom playback controls, subtitle selection, and video quality selection support for iOS as of now.

 ## Features

 - Subtitle selection mechanism.
+- Quality settings for video streams.
 - Plans to implement various video player features in the future.

 ## Getting Started